scanback/docs/index.md

 I have hundreds of LinkedIn and Medium articles and posts that are lost because of the ephemeral character of social media.
 I gradually save them for posterity here.
 This page will be built out during 2026.

 ### [Academic Papers et Plus](papers/index.md)
 Find my academic papers and doctoral dissertation.
-They cover diseconpmies of scale / bureaucratic limits of firm size, the theory of why management consultants exist, global market analysis method, new perspectives on what strategy is, and more.
+They cover diseconomies of scale / bureaucratic limits of firm size, the theory of why management consultants exist, global market analysis method, new perspectives on what strategy is, and more.
+I have over 750 academic citations to my name.

 ### [Quick Reads](quick-reads/index.md)
 I'm the main contributor to Tellusant Quick Reads.
 Find all of them here.